apigee/api-platform-samples/learn-edge/README.md

 ### Prerequisites

 1. You need an **Apigee account**.
-If you don't have an Apigee account, sign up for one now.
+If you don't have an Apigee account, go to [https://login.apigee.com/login](https://login.apigee.com/login), and click Create Account.
 2. You must install [apigeetool](https://www.npmjs.com/package/apigeetool).
 We use apigeetool to deploy the proxies.

     `npm install -g apigeetool`

-2. Know the name of your **Edge organization** (typically, you'll use the one that was created when you registered for you Apigee account)
+2. Know the name of your **Edge organization** (typically, you'll use the one that was created when you registered for you Apigee account).
-3. Your **Apigee username** (this is the email address that you gave when you registered for your account)
+3. Your **Apigee username** (this is the email address that you gave when you registered for your account).
 2. Download or clone the **api-platform-samples repo** on GitHub.
 3. Edit this file with your account information (org name, etc):

-    `api-platform-samples/tools/setup/setenv.sh`
+    `api-platform-samples/setup/setenv.sh`

 6. Log in to your Apigee account and go to the API Management section.
 It'll be good to keep this open as you work, because while you'll mostly be working locally, it's helpful to see how each proxy looks in the UI after you deploy it.